FISCO-BCOS/FISCO-BCOS-DOC/en/docs/browser/browser.md

 #### 1.2 Main function models

-This chapter will give a breif introduction on each model of the browser for all-round understanding.
+This chapter will give a brief introduction on each model of the browser for all-round understanding.
 Main function models of blockchain browser includes: group switch model, config model and blockchain data demo model.

 ##### 1.2.1 Group switch model